Azoospermia and Male Infertility

 7) Genetic causes

 Some men are born with genetic changes that do not allow their testicles to make sperm.
 These are typically new mutations that have arisen (because if their fathers had the same mutations, they would not have had children, since currently used techniques for assisted reproduction were not available to them).
-Current genetic testing options for suspected NOA look at the man’s karyotype (all of his chromosomes) for any extra or missing chromosomes, as well as imbalances called translocations, or at the Y chromosome (which only men have), looking for microdeletions, or the absence of certain genes that we know help encode for normal sperm production.
+Current genetic testing options for suspected NOA look at the man’s karyotype (evaluates all of his chromosomes) for any extra or missing chromosomes, as well as imbalances called translocations, or at the Y chromosome (which only men have), looking for microdeletions, or the absence of certain genes that we know help encode for normal sperm production.
 Genetic testing can be done by swabbing the cheek but are more commonly done with a simple blood test.

 Two important caveats about genetics testing.
 One is that gene therapy is not currently available to treat any genetic abnormalities that may be found.
 I hope that within the next ten to twenty years scientific research will be able to develop effective gene and stem cell therapy, but as of now these treatments are not possible.
 The second is that if the results of genetic testing come back as normal, this does not mean that the man does not have a genetic problem; it only means that he does not have a problem that we can test for right now.
 Scientific research keeps discovering new genes that are involved in sperm production, so in the future we will be able to test for additional genetic abnormalities.
 See the "Genetics" section for complete details on genetic abnormalities and testing.